atheless/DuoChat/README.md

 ### List of implemented features:
-- All WebSocket messages are secured via SSL and automatically encrypted  (wss://)
+- All WebSocket messages are secured via SSL and automatically encrypted (wss://).
+- Daphne asynchronous server is used for HTTP, HTTP2 and WebSocket.
 - User Registration/Authentication: To access the application, users must register and authenticate by providing their credentials.
 - User Search: Users can search for other users of the application and invite them to start a conversation.
 - Recent Contacts List: The application keeps track of users with whom recent conversations have taken place, making it easier to initiate new conversations.